 If not cached locally, the CSCF would initiate an ENUM DNS Query to the Tier 0/1 Registry (E1).
 The Tier 0/1 Registry returns an NS record (E2) for the service provider that holds the number.
 Steps (E1) and (E2) allow for the case where an originating service provider does not support receiving the Tier 0/1 Registry data in a local cache and must send a query to request the NS record at call setup.

 The NS record indicates the host name of a Delegated Tier 2 Name Server where specific VoIP routing information can be found.
 The originating service provider resolves the FQDN in the NS record to the IP address of the terminating Service Provider’s Tier 2 ENUM server (4).
-This NS information is used by the originating network to send a query to the terminating network’s Tier 2 Name Server (5).
-The DNS resolution of the Tier 2 Name Server is via normal DNS since each service provider provisions the resolution of their Tier 2 Name Server domain names into DNS.
+This NS information is used by the originating network to send a query to the terminating network’s Tier 2 Name Server (5). .

 The terminating network’s Tier 2 Name Server returns specific routing information identifying the I-SBC in the form of one or more Naming Authority Pointer (NAPTR) records (6).
 The originating service provider resolves the domain name from the NAPTR URI to obtain the IP address of an agreed upon terminating network’s ingress I-SBC (7).
 Based on the information received, the originating network initiates a SIP invite (8) to the terminating network I-SBC in order to initiate a SIP session. .